Tilia cordata

 Italian climatic area:

-it is present in the Alps and in the Apennines up to Basilicata.
-In Val Padana it is limited to the high plains, while it is almost absent in the low plains.
+it is present on the alpine arc and on the Apennines up to Basilicata.
+In the Po Valley it is limited to the upper plain, while it is almost absent in the lower plain.
 In the mountains it goes up to about 1500 meters.
 Very rare in the Mediterranean area.
 It tolerates up to -20°.

 Need for water: